Note 2 Material accounting policies

 The cost and related accumulated depreciation are derecognised from the financial statements upon sale or retirement of the asset and the resultant gains or losses are recognized in the Statement of Profit and Loss.

 c) Depreciation of these assets commences when the assets are ready for their intended use.
-Depreciation on items of PPE is provided on a straight line basis to allocate their cost, net of their residual value over the estimated useful life of the respective asset as specified in Schedule II to the Act or based on technical evaluation which in the view of the management best represents the period for which the asset is expected to be used:
+Depreciation on items of PPE is provided on a straight line basis to allocate their cost, net of their residual value of 5% over the estimated useful life of the respective asset as specified in Schedule II to the Act or based on technical evaluation which in the view of the management best represents the period for which the asset is expected to be used:

 d) Treatment of expenditure during construction period:

-Property, plant and equipment that are not ready for intended use on the balance sheet date are disclosed as “Capital work in-progress”.
+Property, plant and equipment that are not ready for intended use on the balance sheet date are disclosed as “Capital work in¬ progress”.
 Advances paid towards acquiring property, plant and equipment outstanding at each balance sheet date are classified as Capital advances under “Other non-current assets”.
 Directly attributable expenditures (including finance costs relating to borrowed funds for construction or acquisition of property, plant and equipment) incurred on projects under implementation are treated as pre-operative expenses pending allocation to the assets and are shown under “Capital work-in-progress”.

-2.6 Intangible Assets
+2.4 Intangible Assets

 Derecognition of intangible assets:

-An Intangible asset is derecognised on disposal, or when no future economic benefits are expected front use or disposal.
+An Intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
 Gains or losses arising from derecognition of Intangible asset, measured as the difference between the net disposal proceeds and the carrying amount of the asset, are recognised in the statement of profit and loss when the asset is derecognised.

-2.7 Impairment of Assets
+2.5 Impairment of Assets

 Property, plant and equipment and intangible assets are evaluated for recoverability whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 An impairment loss is recognized in the statement of profit and loss for the amount by which the carrying amount of the asset exceeds its recoverable amount, determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
 In such cases, the recoverable amount is determined for the cash generating unit (CGU) to which the asset belongs.
 The recoverable amount is the higher of an asset’s fair value less costs to sell and value in use.

-If at the balance sheet date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the impairment loss previously recognized is reversed such that the asset is recognized at its recoverable amount but not exceeding written down value which would have been reported if the impairment loss had not been recognized.
+If at the balance sheet date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the impairment loss previously recognized is reversed such that the asset is recognized at its recoverable amount but not exceeding the value which would have been reported if the impairment loss had not been recognized.

-2.8 Inventories
+2.6 Inventories

-Inventories are valued at lower of cost and net realisable value after providing for obsolescence, if any.
+Inventories are valued at lower of cost and net realisable value after providing for obsolescence, if any

 Cost of inventory comprises of purchase price, cost of conversion and other directly attributable costs that have been incurred in bringing the inventories to their respective present location and condition.
 Borrowing costs are not included in the value of inventories.